 - 10 Armoured Division and 13 Light Brigade will be on a Notice to Move of 10-30 days.
 This means that all staff and capabilities must be an integral, trained and fully interoperable part of the division. - 2.
-Apart from also being a NATO requirement, specialised staff, and capabilities need to be an integral part in all elements of Division 2025 to implement the behaviour-centric approach into the division's operations (see Chapter 1: The nature of conflict and NATO's behaviour-centric approach). - All information activities conducted by 10 Armoured Division as well its Brigades (including 13 Light Brigade) need to be deconflicted and aligned in order to avoid undesired cognitive effects and create desired cognitive effects.
+Apart from also being a NATO requirement, specialised staff, and capabilities need to be an integral part in all elements of Division 2025 to implement the behaviour-centric approach into the division's operations (see Chapter 1: The nature of conflict and NATO's behaviour-centric approach). - 3.
+All information activities conducted by 10 Armoured Division as well its Brigades (including 13 Light Brigade) need to be deconflicted and aligned in order to avoid undesired cognitive effects and create desired cognitive effects.

-45 NATO military public affairs: "The function responsible for promoting NATO's military aims and objectives to audiences to enhance awareness and understanding of military aspects of the Alliance.
+44 NATO military public affairs: "The function responsible for promoting NATO's military aims and objectives to audiences to enhance awareness and understanding of military aspects of the Alliance.
 Note(s): This includes planning and conducting external and internal communications, and community relations."
 (NATO, 'AAP-6', p.
 89).

-46 Civil-Military Cooperation: "A joint function comprising a set of capabilities integral to supporting the achievement of mission objectives and enabling NATO commands to participate effectively in a broad spectrum of civil-military interaction with diverse non-military actors."
+45 Civil-Military Cooperation: "A joint function comprising a set of capabilities integral to supporting the achievement of mission objectives and enabling NATO commands to participate effectively in a broad spectrum of civil-military interaction with diverse non-military actors."
 (NATO, 'AAP-6', p.
 26).

-47 Psychological Operations: "Planned activities using methods of communication and other means directed at approved audiences in order to influence perceptions, attitudes and behaviour, affecting the achievement of political and military objectives."
+46 Psychological Operations: "Planned activities using methods of communication and other means directed at approved audiences in order to influence perceptions, attitudes and behaviour, affecting the achievement of political and military objectives."
 (NATO, 'AAP-6', p.
 105).

-48 Nikolaus Carstens, 'Für Eine Glaubhafte Abschreckung Braucht Es Mindestens Eine Einsatzbereite Division', 29 May 2022, www.dbwv.de/aktuelle-themen/blickpunkt/beitrag/fuer-eine-glaubhafte-abschreck-ung-braucht-es-mindestens-eine-einsatzbereite-division.
+47 Nikolaus Carstens, 'Für Eine Glaubhafte Abschreckung Braucht Es Mindestens Eine Einsatzbereite Division', 29 May 2022, www.dbwv.de/aktuelle-themen/blickpunkt/beitrag/fuer-eine-glaubhafte-abschreck-ung-braucht-es-mindestens-eine-einsatzbereite-division.

-49 Christian Mölling, 'Pooling and Sharing in the EU and NATO: European Defence Needs Political Commitment Rather than Technocratic Solutions' (SWP Comments, 2012), pp. 1-2.
+48 Christian Mölling, 'Pooling and Sharing in the EU and NATO: European Defence Needs Political Commitment Rather than Technocratic Solutions' (SWP Comments, 2012), pp. 1-2.

-50 Rainer Meyer zum Felde, 'Deutsche Verteidigungspolitik - Versäumnisse Und Nicht Eingehaltene Versprechen', SIRIUS - Zeitschrift Für Strategische Analysen 4, no. 3 (25 September 2020): pp. 315-32.
+49 Rainer Meyer zum Felde, 'Deutsche Verteidigungspolitik - Versäumnisse Und Nicht Eingehaltene Versprechen', SIRIUS - Zeitschrift Für Strategische Analysen 4, no. 3 (25 September 2020): pp. 315-32.

-elements to

-integrate information activities As shown in Chapter 1, the four key tenets of doctrine, including the behaviour-centric approach, provide the new conceptual framework which guides military staffs to plan all military activities including information activities.
+elements to integrate information activities As shown in Chapter 1, the four key tenets of doctrine, including the behaviour-centric approach, provide the new conceptual framework which guides military staffs to plan all military activities including information activities.
 However, this paper aims to provide tangible advice on how especially information activities can be employed in practise by discussing their necessary preconditions.
 This chapter identifies five keys to a more effective implementation of information activities as a military instrument: combined arms, intelligence, targeting, Information Operations and Strategic Communication.
+These key elements differ in scope and nature.
+While combined arms is a military principle and a mindset, intelligence and targeting are established military processes.
+Finally, Information Operations and Strategic Communications are specialised staff functions for cognitive effects within a military staff.
+All five will be needed to effectively integrate information activities into the existing military processes.